MarcRocca6/AI_CarDriving/README.md

 ## Usage

-There are three modules that were created: a game playing module, a machine learning training module and a running of the resulting machine learning module.
+There are three modules that were created: a game playing module, a machine learning training module and a robot module that runs the best resulting machine learning model.

 The game-play module allows a user to drive the car by using the up-down-left-right arrows.
 It can be run using the command: